 Merging with upstream buildpacks

 This topic describes how to maintain your forked buildpack by merging it with the upstream buildpack.
-This allows you to keep your fork updated with changes from the original buildpack, providing patches, updates, and new features.
+This process keeps your fork updated with changes from the original buildpack, providing patches, updates, and new features.

 The following procedure assumes that you are maintaining a custom buildpack that was forked from a Cloud Foundry system buildpack.
 However, you can use the same procedure to update a buildpack forked from any upstream buildpack.